MiguelMoragaMoya/vertex-ai-taxi-demo4/README.md

 ** Interactive Approach **: Due to the demostration nature of this assessment, the end-to-end workflow (including training) is executed interactively within the `DEMO4_AI.ipnb` notebook using Vertex AI Colab.
 ** Reference Script **: The `train.py` file is provided as a reference implementation for modularizing the training logic, intended for potential migration to Vertex AI Pipelines or Custom Jobs

+## Code Ownership
+This code is Axmos property